About this online course

-EIPA experts will build on two successful EIPA seminar-workshops recently delivered under contract to the Flanders Region and to the Brussels Capital Region, assisting them with the preparation of a new generation of ESF+ programmes.
+EIPA experts will build on three successful EIPA seminar-workshops recently delivered under contract to the Flanders Region, the Brussels Capital Region, and the Wallonie region – assisting them with the preparation of a new generation of ESF+ programmes.

 What you will learn?

-- recommendations of the European Pillar of Social Rights
+- Country Specific Recommendations, Country Reports, recommendations of the European Pillar of Social Rights, Social Scoreboard

 - financial planning and flexibility for new programmes

-- best use of simplified cost options and protecting the audit trail
+- simplifying financial control and audit – expanding the use of simplified cost options and protecting the audit trail

 How we work

 The seminar will be led by highly experienced EIPA experts/consultants, Marco Lopriore and Robin Smail, who have been working with the ESF for more than 20 years.
-There will be 2 keynote interventions – from the European Commission, and from the Austrian Ministry of Labour.
+There will be a keynote intervention from the European Commission DG EMPL.